 To discover a sense of place, we photograph the regions unique light and color, architecture, landscape, culture, moment, and its people.
 Photographers at all levels of technical ability (even iPhone users) are welcome; for we are all, in some form, reaching for a higher level of seeing the world.
 To do so, we need to return to a childlike sense of wonder and observe our creative lives with clarity and direction.
 To discover a renewed sense of self, we use the creative process in this new environment for gaining deeper self-awareness.

-Early mornings and late afternoons are devoted to exploring and photographing San Miguel de Allende and the surrounding region, both on your own and on group excursions.
+Early mornings and afternoons are devoted to exploring and photographing in and around San Miguel de Allende with a special day trip to a historic hacienda.
+Meeting with several local artists is also an important part of our cultural travel immersion.
 In the classroom, we investigate the foundations of making strong photographs.
 Light and moment are the essential elements of well-seen images.
 We learn to see the many nuances of light and then develop the ability to capture the illusive, decisive moments that highlight our days as still photographers.
 In addition, we explore the graphic building blocks of successful composition, paying particular attention to foreground/background, framing, layering, and perspective.
 Daily group image reviews of new work reinforce these photographic principles.

 Join Reid, and the legacy that his friend Joseph Dispenza left for all with his insightful book, The Way of the Traveler, on a journey of self-discovery in one of their favorite cities.
 Reid has been visiting San Miguel de Allende since 2001, and Joseph lived there for the last ten years of his life.